-Note 2-Discussions of the appropriateness of these properties to particular specimens or materials may be found in Test Method C 177,
+Note 2-Discussions of the appropriateness of these properties to particular specimens or materials may be found in Test Method C 177, Test Method C 518, and in the literature (1).

-Test Method C 518, and in the literature (1).2
+1.3 This test method allows for operation over a wide range of temperatures.
+The upper limit of the pipe surface temperature is determined by the maximum service temperature of the specimen or of the materials used in constructing the apparatus.
+The lower limit is determined by the restriction that it be sufficiently greater than the temperature of the specimen outer surface to provide the precision of measurement desired.
+Normally the apparatus is operated in closely controlled still air ambient from 15 to 30°C, but this may be extended to other temperatures, other gases, and other velocities.
+The outer specimen surface temperature may also be fixed by the use of a heated or cooled outer sheath or blanket or by the use of an additional uniform layer of insulation.

-- 1.4 This test method allows for operation over a wide range of temperatures.
-The upper and lower limit of the pipe surface temperature is determined by the maximum and minimum service temperature of the specimen or of the materials used in constructing the apparatus.
-In any case, the apparatus must be operated such that the temperature difference between the exposed surface and the ambient is sufficiently large enough to provide the precision of measurement desired.
-Normally the apparatus is operated in closely controlled still air ambient from 15 to 30°C, but other temperatures, other gases, and other velocities are acceptable.
-It is also acceptable to control the outer specimen surface temperature by the use of a heated or cooled outer sheath or blanket or by the use of an additional uniform layer of insulation. - 1.5 The use any size or shape of test pipe is allowable provided that it matches the specimens to be tested.
+- 1.4 The test pipe may be of any size or shape provided that it matches the specimens to be tested.
 Normally the test method is used with circular pipes; however, its use is permitted with pipes or ducts of noncircular cross section (square, rectangular, hexagonal, etc.).
-One common size used for interlaboratory comparison is a pipe with a circular cross section of 88.9-mm diameter (standard nominal 80-mm (3-in.) pipe size), although several other sizes are reported in the literature (2-4). - 1.6 The test method applies only to test pipes with a horizontal or vertical axis.
-For the horizontal axis, the literature includes using the guarded-end, the calibrated, and the calibrated-end cap methods.
-For the vertical axis, no experience has been found to support the use of the calibrated or calibrated-end methods.
-Therefore the method is restricted to using the guarded-end pipe apparatus for vertical axis measurements. - 1.7 This test method covers two distinctly different types of pipe apparatus, the guarded-end and the calibrated or calculated-end types, which differ in the treatment of axial heat transfer at the end of the test section. - 1.7.1 The guarded-end apparatus utilizes separately heated guard sections at each end, which are controlled at the same
+One common size used for interlaboratory comparison is a pipe with a circular cross section of 88.9-mm diameter (standard nominal 80-mm (3-in.) pipe size), although several other sizes are reported in the literature (2-4). - 1.5 The test method applies only to test pipes with a horizontal axis.
+Other orientations, such as vertical, require special precautions, which are being considered for a separate method. - 1.6 This test method covers two distinctly different types of pipe apparatus, the guarded-end and the calibrated or calculated-end types, which differ in the treatment of axial heat transfer at the end of the test section. - 1.6.1 The guarded-end apparatus utilizes separately heated guard sections at each end, which are controlled at the same temperature as the test section to limit axial heat transfer.
+This type of apparatus may be used for all types of specimens within the scope of this test method and must be used for specimens incorporating elements of high axial conductance, such as reflective insulations or metallic jackets. - 1.6.2 The calibrated or calculated-end apparatus utilizes insulated end caps at each end of the test section to minimize axial heat transfer.
+Corrections, based either on calibration of the end caps under the conditions of test or on calculations using known material properties, are applied to the measured test section heat transfer.
+These apparatuses are not applicable for tests on specimens with elements of high axial conductance